What’s the number one support question I get from Audacity-loving VO artists?

 And don’t ever launch Audacity unless you’ve plugged your mic in first.

-Sadly, this is almost always the answer – that you started Audacity, and forgot you hadn’t plugged your AT-2020 USB back into the USB port.
+Sadly, this is almost always the answer – that you started Audacity, and forgot you hadn’t plugged your AT-2020 back into the USB port.
 So you do, and you think that now, Audacity’s listening to and recording from that mic.

 But it’s not.